nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 ## Singularity
 Singularity is a very new program that is still under active development.
 It is relative easy to use, and it is well-suited for HPC environments.
 Docker containers can be converted for use with Singularity and current versions of Singularity can import containers directly from Docker Hub.
 Containers can also be imported from [Singularity Hub](https://singularity-hub.org/).

 The philosophy of Singularity differs somewhat from that of Docker.
 Docker basically assumes that you will build (or download) and run your containers on the same system, and that you will be a root (administrative) user on that system.
-Singularity assumes that you will build your containers on a system where you have root access, run your containers may run in an environment where you are an unprivileged user.
-So the singularity philosophy assumes you will have a *build system* (a Linux laptop, VM, or cloud instance) where you have root access, but this may differ from your *production system* where you run your containers and may or may not have root privileges.
+Singularity assumes that you will build your containers on a system where you have root access, but your containers may run in an environment where you are an unprivileged user.
+In other words, the singularity philosophy assumes you will have a *build system* (a Linux laptop, VM, or cloud instance) where you have root access, and a *production system* where you run your containers (and may or may not have root privileges).

-We will use Singularity for the demonstration below.
+We will use Singularity for the demonstration below, because it is a little more transparent and easier to learn than Docker.

 ## Getting more information about containers
-This demo will only give you a brief taste of software containers.
-If you want to learn more, the following websites will give you a good place to start:
+This demo will give you a tiny taste of software containers.
+If you want more, the following websites are a good place to start:
 * [Docker Home](https://docs.docker.com/)
 * [Singularity Home](http://singularity.lbl.gov/)
 * [Singularity at the NIH HPC](https://hpc.nih.gov/apps/singularity.html)

 # Introduction to Singularity
-To start with, let's say that you are using a Linux computer with Ubuntu 16.04.
+To begin, let's say that you are using a Linux computer with Ubuntu 16.04.

 ~~~
 $ cat /etc/os-release